 The Military Intelligence Corps Association's largest chapter supports the MICA Scholarship Programs, Army Intelligence Ball, Annual MICA Charity Golf Tournament, and more events related to Military Intelligence as well as Army Soldier and Family support programs throughout the year.

 -- The 20th Anniversary of the "LTG (Ret) Tom Weinstein Classic" Annual Golf Tournament and concluded the 41st Army Intelligence Ball (21 September 2019) . . .
+WE JUST CONCLUDED THE 21ST CHARITY GOLF TOURNAMENT (1 OCT, 2021)

 WE NEED YOU AT THE NEXT FUN EVENT!